richardgrandi/vocovo-recruitment-task/README.md

 ## Installation

-Check out this repo, then run the following in the `client`, `api/appliances` and `api/auth` folders:
+Check out this repo, then run the following in the `client` and `api/appliances` folders:

 ```bash
 npm i